Fluffy-SHIBAINU/blockchain-voting-app/README.md

 ## 📞 Contact

-For questions or collaboration, reach out to `your.email@example.com` or create an issue on GitHub.
+For questions or collaboration, reach out to `mysecretemail` or create an issue on GitHub.